CSSE497/pathfinder-ios/README.md

 To register your application to use Pathfinder, visit our website at [https://thepathfinder.xyz](https://thepathfinder.xyz).

-To get up to speed on integrating Pathfinder in your iOS application, checkout the API docs at [http://cocoadocs.org/docsets/thepathfinder](http://cocoadocs.org/docsets/thepathfinder).
+To get up to speed on integrating Pathfinder in your iOS application, checkout the API docs at [http://cocoadocs.org/docsets/thepathfinder](http://cocoadocs.org/docsets/thepathfinder) or the tutorials at [https://pathfinder.readme.io](https://pathfinder.readme.io).

 Pathfinder is distributed through CocoaPods.
 To use Pathfinder in your application, add the following line to your Podfile: